March 18, 2019

 - Varicella (chicken pox) – 2 doses with the first dose at 12 months of age or older.

 If for any reason immunization cannot be brought up to date prior to the school opening date, a note of intent must be signed by the physician that your child has begun or will begin the necessary immunization procedures.
+Alternatively, we can accept a religious exemption, form, if reason for non-compliance is a result of a religious objection.

 Additional Health Resources